JJ11teen/cloud-mappings/README.md

 * `read_blindly_default: Any`

 ### Immutable Properties:
+* `storage_provider: StorageProvider`
+  * An object that provides a consistent interface to the underlying storage provider (eg methods to read and write bytes to specific paths).
 * `etags: dict[str, str]`
   * An internal dictionary of etags used to ensure the `CloudMapping` is in sync with the cloud storage resource.
 The dict maps keys to their last synchronised etags.
   * This dictionary is used as the `CloudMapping's expected view of the cloud.
 It is used to determine if a key exists, and ensure that the value of each key is expected.